 Allegheny College is organized into a number of divisions, and each division is headed by a Vice President, Provost, or Director.
-The Academic Affairs division is headed by the Provost and includes the faculty; the Associate Deans and Associate Provosts of the College; the Registrar's Office; the Learning Commons; and the Allegheny Gateway.
-The most recent organizational chart of the entire College is available as Appendix A of the Exempt Employee Handbook.
+The Academic Affairs division is headed by the Provost and includes the faculty; the Deans, Associate Deans and Associate Provosts of the College; the Registrar's Office; the Learning Commons; and the Allegheny Gateway.